showlab/Region_Learner/README.md

 - Create conda env and install required packages via `sh install_env.sh`
 - Create some important folders
 	1. `mkdir data` (you can symlink huge datasets to this folder)
+	2. `meta_data` (put meta data of each dataset here)
-	2. `mkdir results`
+	3. `mkdir results`
+- Download Pre-training data
-- Download WebVid-2M (see https://github.com/m-bain/webvid)
+	1. Download WebVid-2M (see https://github.com/m-bain/webvid)
-- Download CC3M (see https://ai.google.com/research/ConceptualCaptions/download)
+	2. Download CC3M (see https://ai.google.com/research/ConceptualCaptions/download)

 PS: Not all videos are avaible so that you need to modify the metadata depend on your case.
-We also provide our metadata in here.
+We also provide our metadata in [here]("").

 ## Pre-training